roytzahor/Expense-tracker-proj/README.md

 <div align="center"><img src="images/home.png" alt="Home" width="500" height="300"></div>

-The home page greets you with a summary of your financial health, showing your recent transaction history and quick stats at a glance.
+The home page greets you with a summary of existing users and allow you to connect to your account

 ### Login